Community-Based Health & Wellness Center for Older Adults

 - 2004 - A third site was established in the South Side Senior Center.

-- Five additional sites were established at Senior Centers across the city through collaboration with the SeniorInterests Program of the City of Pittsburgh.
+- Five additional sites across the city, and one at Ormsby Manor in Mt Oliver, were established in collaboration with the SeniorInterests Program of the City of Pittsburgh.

-- Ormsby Manor is most recent additions to the sites.
+- The Sheraden Senior Center is the most recent addition to the sites.

-The Community-Based Health & Wellness Center for Older Adults has received funding through the following:
+The Community-Based Health & Wellness Center for Older Adults (formerly the Nurse-Managed Wellness Center) has received funding through the following:

 - Duquesne University School of Nursing